tobiasschreieder/aramis-image-argument-search/README.md

  - Retrieval run ``-qrel`` + ``-mtag {method tag}``
  - Web application with search/evaluation interface ``-web``

+An Example run can be seen in [scripts/tira-run.sh](scripts/tira-run.sh).
 For a complete view of the possible parameter use ``-help``.
 We provide our final models in ``working/models/``.

 ### Method tag